role2-standard/collaboration/readme.md

 #### When should a goal (task) be created

-Anything that can't be done in 10 minutes needs to be specified as a goal
+Anything that can't be done in 10 minutes needs to be specified as a goal.
+This includes things like planning and contemplating, which are usually "invisible".

 ## Requirements